GRADUATE STUDENT RESOURCES

 Approval of doctoral candidacy requires the following:

-- successful completion of all coursework
+- Successful completion of all coursework

-- successful completion of comprehensive exams
+- Successful completion of comprehensive exams

-- fulfillment of all residency requirements
+- Fulfillment of all residency requirements

-- submission and presentation of an approved dissertation prospectus
+- Submission and presentation of an approved dissertation prospectus

 All requirements for doctoral candidacy must be completed within seven years of the first course taken on the doctoral program of study.